 Catch a sunset at Mount Bonnell

 There's arguably no better sunset view than the one from atop Mount Bonnell.
-Plus, climbing the long staircase up to the viewing platform is a right of passage for those who call Austin home.
+Plus, climbing the long staircase up to the viewing platform is a rite of passage for those who call Austin home.

 Listen to live music